TryCatchHCF/DumpsterFire/README.md

 **SetParameters( string )** - Takes a single string & populates Fire's members

-**ActivateLogging( boolean )** - Sets flag for Fire to generate a log of its activities (great for review)
+**ActivateLogging( boolean )** - Sets flag for Fire to generate a log of its activities (great for review) NOTE: For initial release, logging to stdout is always on.

 **Ignite()** - Executes Fire's actions

 # Utility Scripts

 Testing Python classes can be annoying, especially when you want to unit test each of the class's methods, forcing you to slog through all the application's use cases to make sure each class method is executed in proper order.
 Bleh.
 So I've written and included a script that will properly invoke each method of your new FireModule-derived classes, enabling you to quickly churn-and-burn your way through debugging.
-You're welcome. :-)
+You're welcome. :-)  Also a great way to run a Fire by itself to test your settings, see what it does, etc.

 At the command line, give the **testFireModule.py** script the relative filepath to your custom Fire module.
 The test script will call each of the required FireModule methods for you, in proper sequence (getting configuration prior to saving, etc.).
 The test script doesn't use exception handling, because Python only gives you useful errors (like pointing out that missing double-quote) when it crashes.
 Crash and burn your way to a successful custom Fire!